Big West Conference men's soccer tournament

 The Big West men's soccer tournament is the conference championship tournament in soccer for the Big West Conference.
 The tournament has been held every year since 2008.
 It is a single-elimination tournament and seeding is based on regular season records.
 The winner, declared conference champion, receives the conference's automatic bid to the NCAA Division I men's soccer championship.

+UC Irvine is the most winning team with 6 titles.